civboot/fngi/notes/type_stack.md

 ## Executable Types
+> Cancel all of this: "executable types" are just SYN.
+The SYN function can
+> check if it is being called during a type block and act accordingly.

 Executable types do not have a dictionary entry.
 Instead, they are a role instance of the following form: